BafanaMadume/Python-week1-week4/Week2.md

  We are going to do something similar to this but instead of an R, use a W for write.
 We are also going to call this output.txt,

 ---

+# CSV
+CSV is installed in python the only thing that is needed is to import CSV at the top *the CSV reader also has a neat function you can use called next.